 The Sick Leave Donation program was established as a relatively low-cost option to assist administrators and classified staff in a time of great need by providing additional income protection to those facing long term illnesses or recovering from injuries.

-Generally, staff in need of donated time must be employed at the University for at least 12 months, must be facing exhaustion of all paid time off, and have an illness or injury (or a family member with an illness or injury) that will be incapacitating for at least 10 days.
+Generally, staff in need of donated time must be employed at the University for at least 12 months, must be facing exhaustion of all paid time off, and have an illness or injury (or a family member with an illness or injury) that will be incapacitating for at least 10 consecutive work days.

 Recipients must complete the Request to Receive Donated Sick Leave Form.
-The form does require certification from a physician that the illness or injury of the employee or family member results in a period of incapacity of at least 10 days.
+The form does require certification from a physician that the illness or injury of the employee or family member results in a period of incapacity of at least 10 consecutive work days.

 Recipients may receive up to 160 hours (20 days) of donated sick leave each fiscal year.